 Why Outdoor Activities Are Essential For Kids

 Technology is not totally bad all the time.
 Our gadgets do deserve a time and place in our children’s lives.
-But before giving them unlimited technology access, we should also consider that they might be missing out on valuable play and outdoor activities when they are plugged in constantly.
+But before giving them unlimited technology access, we should also consider that they might be missing out on the importance of nature and valuable play time when they are plugged in constantly.

 Outdoor play is essential to our kids because it: